| KENTUCKY. The name of one of the new states of the United States of

 three members above fifty-eight which shall be added to the house of

+representatives, one member shall be added to the senate.
 5. - 2.
 The executive power is vested in a chief magistrate, who is styled

 the governor of the commonwealth of Kentucky.
 The governor is elected for four